yale-winter/PyProbPro/README.md

 **To load your offline .csv:**<br/>
 Place 'Problems.csv' in the same folder.<br/>
 - See the example .csv file (Problems.csv) attached in this repository
-- Use function commands.start() to start OR use commands.problem(x) where x is the problem you want
+- Use function pyprobpro.commands.start() to start OR use pyprobpro.commands.problem(x) where x is the problem you want
-- Use function commands.done() when done
+- Use function pyprobpro.commands.done() when done